top of page

 Historically, solitude or the seeking of silence has always had a place in our culture.
 All religious traditions, sages, saints and prophets from Christian preachers to Buddhist teachers have been in pursuit of silence and promoted the benefits of solitude through meditation.
 If speech is of silver, then silence is of gold comes from Solomon, the great king of wisdom.

 There is a deep yearning for silence in a world of more and more noise.
 Whether we consciously realise it or not, we sense that pristine attention is increasingly scarce and we need ways to cope.
 Retreating from the cacophony of the world, is stepping towards everything that is essential.
 The deepest silence isn’t just an absence of noise, it is also a presence.
-It’s a presence that can centre us, teach, heal and guide us.
+This presence that can centre us, teach us, heal us and guide us home.

 Cage was inspired to write this music when he visited an anechoic chamber, a room built with materials that reflect all vibration and designed to be soundless.
 When Cage stepped inside the chamber he expected to hear complete silence, instead he heard 2 sounds, one high and one low.
 Curious he went to find the engineer in charge and asked why the room wasn’t totally soundless as advertised, describing the 2 sounds.
 The engineer explained that the high sound he heard was his nervous system in operation and the low sound was the sound of his blood in circulation.
 Amazed at this discovery he wanted use his talent as a vehicle to expand peoples attention to what’s happening around them, to get people to consciously tune in to their surroundings and therefore themselves.

 Albert Einstein wrote “Everything is energy and that’s all there is to it.
 Match the frequency of the reality you want and you cannot help but get that reality.
 It can be no other way.
 This is not philosophy.
 This is physics.”
 A 2018 article in Scientific American summarised academic studies in physics, astronomy and biology to present the conclusion that “even objects that appear to be stationary are in fact vibrating, oscillating, resonating at various frequencies.
 Ultimately all matter is just vibrations of various underlying fields.
 Matter in the universe is in constant motion, vibrating, this is the nature of reality.
 When objects vibrate they create sound.
 In this pulsating, oscillating, buzzing reality we live in, where even the tiniest cilia hairs inside our own ears generate sound, there is no escaping these vibrations.
 Therefore we cannot avoid sound.
-Silence therefore is a concept.
+We can however avoid unnecessary noise.

-Our conception of silence isn’t the total absence of sound or the absence of thought.
+Our understanding of silen isn’t the total absence of sound or the absence of thought.
 It is the space between and behind the auditory information, the internal stimuli that interfere with our clear perception and intention.

 So then we can say that silence is a sound, it is a sound of many qualities, if we appreciate silence as the precious thing that it is for a few minutes a day, it allows us to be much more balanced, more conscious.
 This balance of sound and quietness maximises our perceptual awareness of where we are.
 It is up to each one of us to go inside and explore what silence really is because silence nurtures our nature, our human soul and lets us know who are are.